Shatanjay Sudha

 Improve spread without collecting unnecessary complexity.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me think through diversification across assets, accounts, and strategies without making the portfolio harder to manage.
+Assess my situation and design diversification across assets, accounts, and strategies without making the portfolio harder to manage.

 - Country, currency, and tax context: